BIOL275-MSUM/lab-6-comparing-two-means-NathanSnell1/README.md

 The t-test shows that there is no significant difference between the species and the location since P \> 0.05 (t = 0.59249, df = 21.81, p = 0.5596).
 The difference between means falls in the 95% confidence interval.
-Therefore, we can say that the tributaries have no effect on the number of species of electric fish.
+Therefore, we fail to reject the null hypothesis.
+For this reason we can say that the tributaries have no effect on the number of species of electric fish.

 ``` r
 t.test(formula= species ~ location, data= fish_long)